OpenDSA/OpenDSA/RST/en/Pointers/RefParam.rst

 Swap() Caller
 -------------

-To call Swap(), the caller must pass pointers to the values of interest...
+To call Swap(), the caller must pass pointers to the values of interest.

 ::

 	void SwapCaller() {